learnwithgurpreet/b.learnwithgurpreet.me/src/posts/world-wide-waste.md

 I recently finished a book called [World Wide Waste](https://gerrymcgovern.com/world-wide-waste/) by [Gerry McGovern](https://gerrymcgovern.com/).
 The author helps organizations reduce data waste by designing simpler, lighter, and more environmentally friendly websites and apps.

-Thank you, [Holger](https://polente.de/), for the recommendation; reading it was indeed worthwhile! 😊
+Thank you, [Holger Hellinger](https://polente.de/), for the recommendation; reading it was indeed worthwhile! 😊

 ![world wide waste book cover](/assets/images/world-wide-waste.jpg "world wide waste book cover")

 ## What is Digital waste?

 **Digital is Physical**, it is quite important to understand whatever you download/upload on the web is all impacting our planet Earth.
-Single byte causes load on the server which generates CO².
+Single byte causes load on the server which generates CO₂.
 I often do research to benchmark my projects on tools where I get information about my carbon footprints.
 You can check my previous article "[7 ways to make your website more accessible and sustainable](/posts/7-ways-to-make-your-website-more-accessible-and-sustainable/)" to get some idea about how Digital is playing a role in Sustainability and how it can be improved.

 ## Define Sustainability Goals